 The Learning Centre:

-7 ways to make the most of dollar cost averaging.
+7 ways to make the most of dollar-cost averaging

-Market fluctuations make it difficult for most investors (and even some professional investment managers) to determine precisely when to capitalize on an investment.
+Market fluctuations make it difficult for most investors (and even some professional managers) to determine precisely when to capitalize on an investment.

-However, there is a useful investment technique called dollar cost averaging.
+However, there is a useful investment technique called dollar–cost averaging.

 When the unit price is high, your fixed investment will buy fewer mutual fund units.
 When the price drops, it will, in turn, buy more units.
 In doing so, your average unit cost will be lower and you will be eliminating the risk of investing in the market at the wrong time.

 Can this investment strategy really lower your investment costs and reduce the impact of market volatility on your portfolio?